AndersonUyekita/ND111_data_science_foundations_02/04-Chapter04/07-Lesson_07/README.md

 ## Bayes Rule

-The person who writes down this theorem.
+The person who has written down this theorem.

 >Thomas Bayes (/beɪz/; c.
 1701 – 7 April 1761) was an English statistician, philosopher and Presbyterian minister who is known for formulating a specific case of the theorem that bears his name: Bayes' theorem.
 Bayes never published what would become his most famous accomplishment; his notes were edited and published after his death by Richard Price. --- <cite>[Wikipedia - Thomas Bayes][wiki_thomas_bayes]</cite>